EXPERIENCED TEAM WITH DIVERSE BACKGROUNDS

 Matt is a board member of the Self-Help Venture Fund.
 He also volunteers with the Princeton Alumni Schools Committee and has served on the advisory board for the Museum of Early Southern Decorative Arts in Winston-Salem, NC, and serves on the boards of historic house museums.

 Benjamin joined Blue Heron in 2016 and serves a key role in the investment, development and asset management activities of the firm.
 He focuses on acquisitions, dispositions, asset management, real estate finance and development management.
-Ben has over 12 years of real estate investment, finance and development experience spanning mixed-use, residential, retail and commercial real estate in high barrier-to-entry urban markets including San Francisco, Washington D.C. and London, U.K.
+Benjamin has over 12 years of real estate investment, finance and development experience spanning mixed-use, residential, retail and commercial real estate in high barrier-to-entry urban markets including San Francisco, Washington D.C. and London, U.K.

 Before joining Blue Heron, he was a principal at Hampstead West Holdings (HWH), a boutique real estate investment, development and advisory firm focused on urban-infill redevelopment and value-add opportunities.